 The Spanish influenced spot on Espanola Way boasts a tapas-style menu with shareable dishes like pan con tomate, tortilla Espanola, patatas bravas, jamon iberico, and gazpacho.
 Gin is the star of the drink menu, offering a collection of more than 20 house-infused gins alongside other updated classics like rose sangria and gin martinis.

 This no-frills sandwich shop is best known for its late-night offerings and always having a crow.
 Probably due to its French-inspired sandwiches topped with veggies and a vinaigrette so popular that they had to start selling it by the bottle to meet the demand.

-Taquiza and its masa are known to draw beach-goers on a regular basis, and those regulars know it’s all about the totopos, the restaurant’s perfectly fried blue masa corn chips that are prepared to order.
-Pair these chips with any combination of tacos and the day will be complete.
+Taquiza and its masa are known to draw beach-goers regularly, and those regulars know it’s all about the totopos, the restaurant’s perfectly fried blue masa corn chips that are prepared to order.
+Pair these chips with any combination of tacos, and the day will be complete.
 Feeling adventurous?
-Try the chapulines taco (grasshoppers) and washed back with a strong margarita.
+Try the chapulines taco (grasshoppers) and wash back with a strong margarita.

 This cozy, family-owned Italian restaurant is home to some of the best pasta in the city.
 Start with the creamy polenta before moving to the cacio e pepe, and end with the tiramisu, but honestly, there’s no wrong move in between.
+Can’t decide what to order?
+The $70, the five-course tasting menu is the best way to go — and a steal by Miami standards.
 And make sure to grab a seat on its patio dubbed “il Giardino” for a proper al fresco meal.